dthilieu/advice-generator-app/README.md

 ### What I learned

-- Async function in JavaScript and API interaction

-Learn how to use async function to get content from a live API
+- Async function in JavaScript and API interaction: Learn how to use async function to get content from a live API

-- CSS mobile-first workflow

-Approach building website with mobile-first workflow, then use media query to adjust website on larger screen for easier maintenance and clean, tidy code
+- CSS mobile-first workflow: Approach building website with mobile-first workflow, then use media query to adjust website on larger screen for easier maintenance and clean, tidy code

-- BEM naming convention for CSS

-Applied BEM naming convention in class name of CSS for better CSS structruring
+- BEM naming convention for CSS: Applied BEM naming convention in class name of CSS for better CSS structruring

-- CSS custom properties

-Learn to set CSS variables for better maintenance and reusable code in CSS
+- CSS custom properties: Learn to set CSS variables for better maintenance and reusable code in CSS

-- Flexbox

-Learn to use Flexbox to center elements on the page
+- Flexbox: Learn to use Flexbox to center elements on the page

 ### Continued development